dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 **SMS Gateway:** This section allows you to edit the SMS gateway phone number.

-**Reserved values:** This will specify the number of reserved values per TEI to download in your device.
+**Reserved values:** This will specify the number of reserved values per TEI attribute to download in your device.

 **Encrypt device database:**

 > **Warning**
 >
-> This is a critical action and will not affect the DHIS2 database.
+> This is a critical action and will affect the local database of all android devices synchronizing with the server (it won't affect the server DHIS2 database).
 >
-> *Decrypt* device database will reduce the level of protection of the data.
->
-> *Encrypt* device database could have an impact on the database volume and performance.

-**Disable all settings:** This is an option when you don’t want the configurations you generate on the web app to be applied to the Android Capture app.
-By clicking this button you will disable all General, Program, and data set settings and remove namespace and key names from Datastore.
+> By default the android app database is not encrypted, but a system admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
+Encrypting the database will have an impact on the database volume and performance of the app.
+Also note that at the moment of selecting or unselecting this option no data is lost (even if it hasn't been previously synchronized with the server)

+**Disable all settings:** By clicking this button the user will remove all android confiuration settings, so no configuration will be applied to the Android Capture app.

 ## Program download sync settings